TurkuForge/baby-project-deployment/README.md

 # Baby Project Deployment
 We use a micro repo structure for a few reasons, but the main one is that we can make use of GitHub pages for each repo separately.
-That way we can deploy docs, test coverage or even a full webapp without extra dealing with extra fees.
+That way we can deploy docs, test coverage or even a full webapp without dealing with extra fees.
 That comes with some drawbacks, but some benefits as well.
 We publish individual releases from each repo and use this repo to deploy them.